-- Some habitat areas such as trees of the riverbeds and tunnels outcrops will be avoided wherever possible. - A fauna survey will be conducted to determine the effect of fragmented habitat on game species should the need arise. - No animals shall be killed, captured or harmed in any way. - No foodstuff will be left lying around as these will attract animals which might result in human-animal conflict. - Care will be taken to ensure that no litter is lying around as these may end up being ingested by wild animals - No animals shall be fed.
+- Some habitat areas such as trees of the riverbeds and tunnels outcrops will be avoided wherever possible. - Water springs will be avoided as far as possible as these are important habitats for plants and animals. - A fauna survey will be conducted to determine the effect of fragmented habitat on game species should the need arise. - No animals shall be killed, captured or harmed in any way. - No foodstuff will be left lying around as these will attract animals which might result in human-animal conflict. - Care will be taken to ensure that no litter is lying around as these may end up being ingested by wild animals

+• No animals shall be fed.
 This allows animals to lose their natural fear of humans, which may result in dangerous encounters.

-Regular monitoring of any unusual signs of animal habitat.
+• Regular monitoring of any unusual signs of animal habitat.